richard-hajek/inginx/README.md

 # Installation

-This is a self-contained script that has no dependencies.
+This is a self-contained script that has no dependencies, besides nginx itself.
 It is aiming to work on as old Python as 3.7.

 ## Managed installation (uvx, pipx)